karunya-572005/python/README.md

 # End-to-End Python CI/CD Pipeline with Jenkins and GitHub Integration

 This project implements a Jenkins CI/CD pipeline for a Python application.
-It includes steps for building, testing, linting, packaging, publishing to GitHub Releases, and deploying with manual approval..
+It includes steps for building, testing, linting, packaging, publishing to GitHub Releases, and deploying with manual approval.

 ---